muthyala/scrum-poker/README.md

 - Service should allow an experienced facilitator to create a new game in < 10 seconds
 - Shouldn't require a sign-up to start a game
 - Service must be internationalised
+- URLs must be easy to share
+- Must be usable from a tablet, e.g. an iPad